Journal Selection for Publishing

 - The Association of Lithuanian Serials

-Another useful tool is A list of predatory journals by U.S. librarian Jeffrey Beall
+Another useful tool is A list of predatory journals by US librarian Jeffrey Beall

 Additional information for authors